-When token scope information is not sent in a token request to an IP/STS that supports the PPID claim, an Identity Selector SHOULD compute the PPID information it sends in the RST message as follows:
+When a token request for a PPID claim is sent to an IP/STS, an Identity Selector SHOULD compute the Client Pseudonym PPID information it sends in the RST message as follows:

-- Construct the RP PPID Seed as described in Section 7.6.1. - Decode the base64 encoded value of the ic: HashSalt element of the Information Card (see Section 6.1) to obtain SaltBytes. - Decode the base64 encoded value of the ic:MasterKey element of the Information Card (see Section 6.1) to obtain MasterKeyBytes.

-- Hash the concatenation of MasterKeyBytes, RP PPID Seed, and SaltBytes using the SHA256 hash function to obtain the Client Pseudonym PPID value. - 978 Client Pseudonym PPID = SHA256 (MasterKeyBytes + RP PPID Seed + SaltBytes) - Convert Client Pseudonym PPID to a base64 encoded string and send as the value of the ic: PPID element in the RST request.
+- Construct the RP PPID Seed as described in Section 7.6.1. - Decode the base64 encoded value of the ic: HashSalt element of the Information Card (see Section 6.1) to obtain SaltBytes. - Decode the base64 encoded value of the ic:MasterKey element of the Information Card (see Section 6.1) to obtain MasterKeyBytes. - Hash the concatenation of MasterKeyBytes, RP PPID Seed, and SaltBytes using the SHA256 hash function to obtain the Client Pseudonym PPID value. - Client Pseudonym PPID = SHA256 (MasterKeyBytes + RP PPID Seed + SaltBytes) - Convert Client Pseudonym PPID to a base64 encoded string and send as the value of the ic:PPID element in the RST request.